-PROPOSITION

-Shall the district be authorized to impose an increase in local taxes to support the general fund in the amount of \$A which is approximatelyB mills for the purpose of?
-Passage of this proposal will increase the taxes on a home with a

-market value of \$100,000 by approximately \$C, on a home with a market value of \$300,000 by approximately \$D and on a home with a market value of \$600,000 by approximately \$E The durational limit of the levy is permanent once approved by the voters, assuming the district levies that amount at least once in the next five years.
+Shall the district be authorized to impose an increa ase in local taxes to support the general fund in the amount of \$ A which is approximate ly B mills for the purpose of ?
+Passage of the second s his proposal will increase the taxes on a home with a market value of \$100,000 by approximately \$ C , on a home with a market value of \$300,000 by approximately \$ D and on a home with a market value of \$600,000 by approximately \$ E .
+The durational limit of the levy is permanent once approved by the voters, assuming the district levies that amount at least or nce in the next five years.

-□ FOR the additional levy.

-□ AGAINST the additional levy.
+- □ FOR the additional levy. - □ AGAINST the additional levy.